webpack/loader-utils/README.md

 ### `interpolateName`

 Interpolates a filename template using multiple placeholders and/or a regular expression.
-The template and regular expresion are set as query params called `name` and `regExp` on the current loader's context.
+The template and regular expression are set as query params called `name` and `regExp` on the current loader's context.

 ```javascript
 var interpolatedName = loaderUtils.interpolateName(loaderContext, name, options);